-We are pleased to submit this final report that provides an approach to guide policy for the management of un-serviced lakeshore development on City of Greater Sudbury (CGS) area lakes that is protective of water quality.
-Our final report includes minor revisions to our draft submissions dated a) July 29th, 2013, to address comments from the Province and b) December 23rd, 2013 to address your comments of January 10th, 2014.
+We are pleased to re-issue this final report that provides an approach to guide policy for the management of un-serviced lakeshore development on City of Greater Sudbury (CGS) area lakes that is protective of water quality.
+Minor edits to the previously submitted Final Report (dated January 2014) were made to include additional detail on recommended management approaches an.
+This report also addresses comments received from the Province and the CGS on early drafts dated July 29th, 2013 and January 10th, 2014).

 This has been a most challenging assignment as the Province's recommended approach to setting lakeshore development capacity proved not to be fully suited for CGS lakes due to inaccuracies in Province's Lakeshore Capacity Model predictions.
-We have therefore developed an alternate approach that classifies lakes into categories that require different levels of management protection for consideration in policy.
-The classification system is based on three criteria including long-term records of measured phosphorus concentrations, the degree of phosphorus loading from human sources relative to natural sources, and the responsiveness of lakes to phosphorus loading.
+We have therefore worked with the City to develop an alternate approach that classifies lakes into categories that require different levels of management protection for consideration in policy.
+The classification system is based on three criteria: long-term records of measured phosphorus concentrations, the degree of phosphorus loading from human sources relative to natural sources, and the responsiveness of lakes to phosphorus loading.
 This approach will provide the CGS with a technically sound framework for setting planning policies for un-serviced shoreline development that meet the intent of the Provincial Water Quality Objective for phosphorus in Precambrian Shield lakes and the Provincial Policy Statement.